theirc/airbel/src/_projects/coach-erevu.md

   longitude: '399.51472'
 description: >-
-  Coach Erevu is a virtual teacher coaching program designed to empower teachers to use social-emotional learning activities in their classrooms.
+  Coach Erevu is a virtual teacher coaching program designed to empower teachers to learn and practice social-emotional learning activities that they can use in their classrooms.
 hero_image: /uploads/dscf1201-1.jpg
 featured_image: /uploads/dscf1201.jpg
 featured_video_url: 'https://youtu.be/-2R3tuNr47g'